 Since 2008, organizational meetings have evolved from front-yard get-togethers to strategic planning meetings with fellow reproductive justice organizers.
 Nearly all PBP staff have experience with incarceration or feeder systems personally and/or through loved ones including Department of Children and Families, court stipulated programs, and/or juvenile programs.
 People in our programs can receive services such as doula support, personal advocacy, education in childbirth, and breastfeeding support.
 We also offer curriculum that begins to undo oppression and teaches organizing methods.
 Members attend conferences and organize for legislative change on policies directly affecting incarcerated women and families.

-The Leadership Circle (LC), the new decision-making body of PBP, was formalized in spring 2011 as the center of visioning, logistics, and management of all organizational “spheres”.
-Each “sphere” manages an aspect of the organization (i.e. Administration, The Doula Project, etc.).
+In 2011, we transitioned from co-directors to a collective model as our decision-making body.
+The Leadership Circle (LC) was formalized as the center of visioning, logistics, and management of all organizational spheres.
+Each sphere manages an aspect of the organization (i.e., Operations, Programs, Fundraising).
 Sphere members make decisions by consensus and at least one is a voting member of the LC.
-To plan our future, we repeat the same visioning process with staff and with women in our programs, and incorporate ideas from both into our strategic plan.
-Our next steps will be to create a committee of currently incarcerated leaders, and to mentor released MAU and TDP women to take LC positions.
+To plan our future, we conduct the same visioning process on the outside and inside to ensure we incorporate ideas from all members into our strategic plan.
+Our next steps will be to create a committee of currently incarcerated leaders, and to mentor released Mothers Among Us and The Doula Project participants to take LC positions.